-Here are some great stop ideas to take in Shakespeare’s Stratford-upon-Avon:
+Here are some great stop ideas in Shakespeare’s Stratford-upon-Avon:

-- Shakespeare’s Birthplace (Henley St): A tribute museum to Shakespeare’s childhood.
+- Shakespeare’s Birthplace: A tribute museum to Shakespeare’s childhood.

-- Anne Hathaway’s Cottage (Cottage Ln, Shottery): This pretty 500-year old cottage features original furniture and a romantic garden … perfect for Shakespeare wooing his to-be bride.
+- Anne Hathaway’s Cottage: This pretty 500-year old cottage features original furniture and a romantic garden … perfect for Shakespeare wooing his to-be bride.

-- Mary Arden’s Farm (Station Rd, Wilmcote): The childhood home of Shakespeare’s mother, now a fun family stop with a farmyard, gardens, falconry demonstrations, playground and historic buildings.
+- Mary Arden’s Farm: The childhood home of Shakespeare’s mother, now a fun family stop with a farmyard, gardens, falconry demonstrations, playground and historic buildings.

-Between Stratford-upon-Avon and Birmingham (next, where I suggest staying for the night), there are two fascinating and very different castles to check out:
+Ready for more castles on your drive from London to Edinburgh?
+Between Stratford-upon-Avon and Birmingham (next, where you might want to stop for the night), there are two fascinating and very different castles to check out:

-- Warwick Castle (Castle Lane, Warwick): This impressive fortress and its dungeons is alive with medieval events like jousting, banquets and evenings with fire-breathing dragons.
+- Warwick Castle: This impressive fortress and its dungeons is alive with medieval events like jousting, banquets and evenings with fire-breathing dragons.
 You can even stay here, with lodges, glamping and tower suite options.
 Very family friendly.
-But if you’re just looking for a big historic castle to scale the towers and walls and roam spectacular rooms, you can skip the commercialism and still love it.
+But if you’re just looking for a big historic castle to explore, you can skip the commercialism and still love it.

-- Kenilworth Castle (Castle Road, Kenilworth): Just 15 minutes from Warwick is the more romantic Kenilworth Castle ruins and Elizabethan gardens.
+- Kenilworth Castle: Just 15 minutes from Warwick is the more romantic Kenilworth Castle ruins and Elizabethan gardens.
 Kenilworth Castle was initially built in the 1120s, later gifted in 1563 by Elizabeth I to her suitor Robert Dudley who transformed it into a magnificent palace, and then dismantled in 1650 after the English Civil War.
-The ruins still speak to the castle’s grandeur, and now you can climb the tower to what was Elizabeth’s private chambers and enjoy the view built for a Queen.
+The ruins still speak to its previous grandeur, and now you can climb the tower to what was Elizabeth’s private chambers.

 The most interesting area to experience in Birmingham is its Victorian canals.
 These canals were built in the 1700-1800s to support Birmingham’s manufacturing dominance during the Industrial Revolution.